-Perivolas Hotel – Cave-style luxury hotel with sweeping caldera views and a beautiful pool.
+Perivolas – Cave-style luxury hotel with sweeping caldera views and a beautiful pool.

-- Handy To: The Oia-Fira hiking trail (2-minute walk), Oia Bus Terminal (14-minute walk), and the restaurant/shopping heart of Oia (14-minute walk).
+• Handy to: The Oia-Fira hiking trail, Oia Bus Terminal, and the restaurant/shopping heart of Oia.

 - Ages: 16 years and older only.
 This adults-only property mostly hosts couples celebrating an occasion; usually a honeymoon, anniversary, or birthday.

-- Beach: The closest swimming spot (though it is not a proper beach) is at Ammoudi Bay, the port immediately below Oia, 1.8 kilometers (27-minute walk) from the hotel.
+- Beach: The closest swimming spot (though it is not a proper beach) is at Ammoudi Bay, the port immediately below Oia, 2 km from the hotel.
 This is a popular spot for swimming and cliff diving; though it’s too rocky and small to do much lounging.
 Ammoudi Bay is the main port of Oia, and is served by several spectacular seafood restaurants.
 It’s a steep trek down and back again, but it’s relatively easy to catch a cab at the bottom to bring you back up the hill.
-(Buy a snack at one of the restaurants and the waiter will be happy to call one for you.)
+(Buy a snack at one of the restaurants and the waiter will be happy to call one.)

-- View: Overlooking the caldera with excellent sunset views.
+- View: Overlooking the caldera with sweeping sea views.